Billing & Payments

 NOTE: It is important to make your payments by the stated due dates to avoid late fees and registration holds that may prevent you from being able to register for classes or request transcripts.

-- Pay the $42 fee online when you sign up
+- Pay the $42 non-refundable fee when you sign up

-- Make your four tuition payments by the following dates:
+- Make your three tuition payments by the following dates:

 - September 15, 2021